TOXIC RELATIONSHIP CYCLE STAGES

 Consistent Manipulation

-The dominant player wants to keep their victim in fight, flight, freeze, or fawn mode at all times while isolating them.
+The dominant player wants to keep the weaker person in fight, flight, freeze, or fawn mode at all times while isolating them from all outside influences.
 This keeps them off balance and reduces them to nothing more than an animal.
-The benefit of being human is the ability to reflect on our actions.
-When always in fight, flight, freeze, or fawn mode, there is little thinking being done, and that’s how the dominant player likes it.
-There is constant lying, gaslighting, negative hidden commands, playing the victim, silent treatment (ghosting), isolation, and much more that goes into keeping the weaker person in an animal-like state away from help.
+The benefit of being human is the ability to reflect on our actions and experiences.

 Raging / Withdrawal of love / Setup